 How Is Delta 8 THC Made In The Lab?

-As mentioned, delta 8 THC is a naturally occurring cannabinoid, but it’s more commonly made in a laboratory due to the aforementioned reasons.
+As mentioned, delta 8 is a non-synthetic cannabinoid that naturally exists in the cannabis plant, but it’s more commonly made in a laboratory due to the aforementioned reasons.
 Since delta 8 is the analog of delta 9 THC, it would be reasonable to assume that marijuana plants are the best for extraction.

 While it’s true that marijuana will yield larger quantities of this cannabinoid, it has one major limitation — it’s not legal everywhere in the USA.
 So far, 16 states have legalized weed for recreational use, and the plant remains a Schedule I controlled substance according to federal law.